-14.1 Our school has an online safety policy in place. https://www.westlands.org.uk/attachments/download.asp?file=151&type=pdf

-14.2 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+- 15.1 Our school has an online safety policy in place.
+Online Safety Policy - 15.2 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 As well as educating children about online risks, we have appropriate filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk.
-These filtering and monitoring systems are reviewed regularly to ensure their effectiveness.

-14.3 We inform parents and carers that we use Lightspeed to filter and monitor children's online activities so they can understand how we work to keep children safe.
-Lightspeed letter to parents.

-14.4 We analyse data from the filtering and monitoring system to identify patterns and trends of childrens' online activities and form appropriate responses.

-14.5 We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online.

-14.6 Our curriculum supports children's understanding of online safety risks which can be categorised into four areas:

-• Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism

-- Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams.

-14.6 All staff are aware of these risk areas and should report any concerns to the DSL.
+These filtering and monitoring systems are reviewed regularly to ensure their effectiveness. - 15.3 We analyse data from the filtering and monitoring system to identify patterns and trends of children's online activities and form appropriate responses. - 15.4 We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online. - 15.5 Our curriculum supports children's understanding of online safety risks which can be categorised into four areas: - Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams. - 15.6 All staff are aware of these risk areas and should report any concerns to the DSL.

-15.0 Domestic Abuse
+16.0 Domestic Abuse

-We follow the guidance set out on page 14 of KCSiE.
+We follow the guidance set out on page 16 of KCSiE.